Financial independence bloggers have made the idea of “early retirement” all the rage over the last few years.

 Where the Early Retirement Movement Has it Wrong

-The “4 percent rule,” which is commonly repeated by early retirement enthusiasts, is a good example.
-The 4 percent rule is a mathematical concept that says you can retire once you are able to withdraw 4 percent each year while maintaining enough principal to keep you afloat until death.
+The “4% rule,” which is commonly repeated by early retirement enthusiasts, is a good example.
+The 4% rule is a mathematical concept that says you can retire once you are able to withdraw 4% each year while maintaining enough principal to keep you afloat until death.

-I cringe when I see early retirement bloggers espousing the virtues of the 4 percent rule.
+I cringe when I see early retirement bloggers espousing the virtues of the 4% rule.
 Why?
-Because the 4 percent rule is a thing of the past.
-If you think your investment portfolio can sustain a 4 percent withdrawal every year, think again.
+Because the 4% rule is a thing of the past.
+If you think your investment portfolio can sustain a 4% withdrawal every year, think again.
 Here’s why:

-- In his study, William Bengen’s 4 percent rule was applied to a 60-year old retiree.
-Bengen didn’t do an analysis past 50 years of withdrawals.
-If you’re planning on retiring at 30 or 40 and living to age 100, you will likely run out of money using the 4 percent rule.
+- In his study, William Bengen’s 4% rule was applied to a 60-year old retiree, not someone in her 30s or 40s.
+Bengen didn’t do an analysis past 50 years of withdrawals, so if you’re planning on retiring long before age 60 and living to age 100, you will likely run out of money using the 4% rule.

 - Bengen’s research was published in October of 1994.
-Newer studies have declared sustainable withdrawals rates can be as low as 1.26 percent net of fees, depending on your investments.
+Newer studies have declared sustainable withdrawal rates should be as low as 1.26% net of fees, depending on your investments.

 A tax-deferred account works exactly as it sounds – it’s an account that defers taxes.
 It does not eliminate taxes.
-With a tax-deferred account, you don’t pay taxes now.
-You pay them later down the line.
-However, you are paying taxes.
+With a tax-deferred account, you don’t pay taxes now…but you do pay them later down the line.
+You are still paying taxes.
 A tax-deferred account is not a tax-exempt account.

-Just because you have to pay taxes on a tax-deferred account doesn’t mean a tax-deferred account is bad.
+Just because you have to pay taxes on a tax-deferred account doesn’t mean it’s a bad account to have.
 In fact, it’s quite the opposite.
-Postponing taxes means that your investment grows without tax-drag – a phenomenon that can slow down the rate of growth of your investment.
+Postponing taxes means that your investment grows without the tax-drag – a phenomenon that can slow down the rate of growth of your investment.
 In that respect, an investment that defers taxes is usually better than one that doesn’t have any sort of tax benefits.

 Although tax-deferred accounts postpone taxes to help your investment grow, you must eventually pay your taxes.
-And that’s the big issue here – many early retirees fail to plan for how much they’ll lose to taxes.
+And that’s the big issue here – many early retirees fail to plan for how much they’ll lose to taxes in retirement.

 As you probably know, many popular retirement accounts like the 401(k) and 403(b) are tax-deferred.
 Again, this is a great tax benefit because your investments grow without the hindrance of taxes.
 Yes, you will have to pay taxes eventually, but tax-deferral is better than nothing.